Is a Guide Dog Right for Me?

 Travel Skills

-• Have you received formal Orientation and Mobility training and are you in the habit of walking on a regular basis?
+• Have you received formal Orientation and Mobility training?

 • Do you travel independently when commuting to work, school, and/or social outings, running errands, or utilizing public transportation?

-• Do you have regular walking routes that you feel comfortable and confident navigating on your own?
+• Do you have consistent walking routes that you feel comfortable and confident navigating on your own?

-• Are you able to adapt your orientation and mobility skills to environments you are unfamiliar with?
+• Are you able to transfer your orientation and mobility skills to environments you are unfamiliar with?

-• Are you able to problem-solve when faced with a challenging situation?
+• Do you feel comfortable problem-solving when faced with a challenging situation?

-• Do you consider yourself to be active daily (e.g., regular walking, standing and/or exercising)?
+• Do you consider yourself to be active – walking or exercising daily?

-• Are you willing and able to meet the physical needs of your guide dog (e.g., veterinary care, quality nutrition, consistent grooming, relieving opportunities, and exercise)?
+• Can you provide for the physical and health needs of a guide dog (e.g., veterinary care, quality nutrition, consistent grooming, relieving opportunities, and exercise)?

-• Are you willing and able to fulfill the emotional needs of your guide dog (e.g., verbal praise, physical affection, awareness of stress, and trust)?
+• Can you meet the emotional needs of a guide dog (e.g., verbal praise, physical affection, awareness of stress, and teamwork)?

-• Are you willing and able to meet the financial needs of your guide dog (e.g., veterinary care expenses, dog food, treats, and toys)?
+• Can you fulfill the financial needs of a guide dog (e.g., veterinary care expenses, dog food, treats, and toys)?

-• Have you discussed the possibility of owning a guide dog with family members, friends, and co-workers?
-Are they willing to abide by Guiding Eyes’ standards of care for the dog without interfering?
+• Have you discussed the possibility of caring for and working with a guide dog with family members, friends, and/or co-workers?
+Are they willing to abide by Guiding Eyes’ standards of care and training for the dog without interfering?

-• Have you considered or discussed dog allergies with whom you live?
+• Have you considered or discussed dog allergies with the individuals you live with, if any?

 • Do you have any pets, and if so, do they get along with other animals?